How to calculate property taxes in West Virginia

 West Virginia has low effective rates and a homestead exemption for residents who are 65 or older or disabled.

-Actual tax bills can include county, city, school district, exemption, and assessment rules, so investors should verify the final number with the local assessor before closing.
+Actual tax bills can include county, city, school district, property classification, exemption, and assessment rules, so investors should verify the final number with the local assessor before closing.

 Comparing returns across markets?
 Use the cap rate calculator and cash-on-cash return calculator, which let you include property taxes as an operating expense.